Sightseeing in Budapest

 For some interactive fun The Palace of Wonders makes for a fantastic afternoon learning about science by playing with interactive exhibits, puzzles, mazes and lasers.

 The city of Budapest is a great choice for a romantic city break.
 With stunning architecture and scenery to enjoy as well as a vast range to sights to visit you will find plenty to do together.

-Visit the Géllert Baths, luxurious thermal baths that have been in use for over 2000 years with fabulous indoor and outdoor pools where you can take advantage of the relaxing and healing properties of the hot springs or Széchenyi one of the most popular baths in City Park.
+Visit the Géllert Baths, luxurious thermal baths that have been in use for over 2000 years with fabulous indoor and outdoor pools where you can take advantage of the relaxing and healing properties of the hot springs.
 You could even stay in or visit one of the many hotel spas in Budapest for pampering treatments to leave you looking and feeling gorgeous.

-In the summer head to the boating lake in City Park and relax in a sun as you drift peacefully over rippling water or in the winter the lake becomes an ice rink where you can spend an evening skating under the stars with a perfect reason to hold hands.
+In the summer head to the boating lake in City Park and relax in a sun as you drift peacefully over rippling water.
+In the winter the lake becomes an ice rink where you can spend an evening skating under the stars with a perfect reason to hold hands.

 Top Tips for Budapest

-Head to Gerbeaud, Budapest's number 1 coffee house, founded 150 years ago and serves beautiful coffee as well as exquisite pastries, cakes, creams and sandwiches.
+Head to Gerbeaud, Budapest's number 1 coffee house.
+Founded 150 years ago, it serves beautiful coffee as well as exquisite pastries, cakes, creams and sandwiches.

-The Great Market Hall is a great place to pick up traditional Hungarian produce, including paprika, salami, meat, pastries, dairy products and wine.
+The Great Market Hall is a good place to pick up traditional Hungarian produce, including paprika, salami, meat, pastries, dairy products and wine.

 Cost of a pint of beer: